 ‘From as long as I can remember I have always wanted to work with people with mental health conditions.
 This stems from witnessing a family member struggle with anxiety for many years and I have always wanted to understand why he behaved as he did.
 When I left school, I started my mental health nurse training but, for personal reasons, I wasn’t able to complete my course, so I looked for other roles within mental health.
 Since the age of 18 I have had several roles working with vulnerable adults: I worked in a supported living service, with a mental health community health crisis team and on a psychiatric ward.
 I found the Support Worker job at Gray Healthcare online and I applied because, at the time, my daughter was very young, and I needed something part-time rather than full-time.
 The interview was really laid back and the person interviewing me was very kind and encouraging – it gave me a very positive impression of the company, so when I was offered the position I accepted!
 Within three months I was put forward to the Community Support Manager role and until May 2018 I was managing nine packages of care in Cumbria.
 This role was then changed to a Team Leader role.’

-‘I really enjoy my role as Team Leader role!
+‘I really enjoy my role as Community Support Manager role!
 I am still able to work on shift providing hands-on support to the person I support, which I love, but with some managerial responsibilities thrown in.
 Whilst I attend team meetings, undertake audits, appraisals and supervisions and make sure rotas are covered, the most important part of my role is to make sure my staff team are well supported at all times and that they have enough ‘downtime’.
 Working with the client group we do can be challenging at times so taking care of our staff’s mental health is a ‘must’.
 To achieve balance between our home lives and work lives, my staff team work together to plan our rotas and to cover each other for annual leave.
 Planning our rotas together was a decision made by everyone in our team and we have found that there is low sickness in our team as a result.
 It is also better for the person we support as we plan in some ‘block’ shifts – he enjoys being able to spend some quality time with each of us.